The ground level for Frame analysis can be set through Criteria - Ground level.

 In the calculation of wind and seismic loads, the program assumes the ground level as set under Criteria - Ground level is the zero elevation.
 All heights using in calculating wind pressures or seismic load distribution are measured up from this ground story.

-Not automatically, but "User Defined Story Forces" are the alternative where the diaphragms are rigid or semi-rigid.
+In older versions, "User Defined Story Forces" were the alternative where the diaphragms are rigid or semi-rigid.
 We usually recommend to run the model first with an elevated ground level.
 Then print the Loads and Applied Forces report.
 Next, create new wind (or seismic) load cases, using the "User Defined Story Force" option under Loads – Load Cases, that are based on that output and delete the original program calculated loads.
 Finally, reset the ground level to the base.

 RAM Frame - Building and Frame Story Shear